synodriver/Lua_5.4_WinBuild/README.md

-## Lua static build with CMake
+## Lua build with CMake and action
-    This is Lua 5.4.1, released on 30 Sep 2020.
+    The current release is Lua 5.4.3, released on 29 Mar 2021.

     For installation instructions, license details, and
     further information about Lua, see doc/readme.html.

-    See build for binary.
+    See action for binary.